 docker run -d --name=ThingsBoard \ -p 9090:9090 \ -p 1883:1883 \ -p 7070:7070 \ -p 5683-5688:5683-5688/udp \ -e TB_QUEUE_TYPE=in-memory \ -v /volume1/docker/thingsboard/data:/data \ -v /volume1/docker/thingsboard/logs:/var/log/thingsboard \ --restart always \ thingsboard/tb-postgres

 After you click OK on STEP 10 a new warning pop up window will open.
 Click OK.

-After you click OK on STEP 11, select your “Install ThingsBoard” Task then click the “Run” tab.
-You will be asked to run Install ThingsBoard – click Yes.
+After you click Submit on STEP 11, select your “Install ThingsBoard” Task then click the “Run” tab.
+You will be asked to run Install ThingsBoard – click OK.
 Follow the instructions in the image below.

 Go back to STEP 1 or you will deal with karma 🙂

 The installation process can take up to a few seconds/minutes.
 It will depend on your Internet speed connection.
 Now open your browser and type in http://Synology-ip-address:9090 Type in the default username and password, then click Login.
 Follow the instructions in the image below.